 Her textiles, garments, accessories and sculptures have been showcased throughout Canada, US, Japan, China and Australia.
 She is a recipient of the BC Creative Achievement Award, 2006 (Canada), shortlisted for the Niche Award 2007 (USA), recipient of the International Design Green Award for 2008 (USA) and shortlisted for the Sustainable Art and Design Competition 2014 (UK).

 Ms. Soucie is the Program Director for Fashion at LaSalle College Vancouver.
-She is currently the Artist in Residence with the City of New Westminster -- Solid Waste and Recycling Program, 2018.
-Recently nominated for the Vancouver Fashion Week Industry Originator Award, 2018.
+She is the upcoming Artist in Residence with the City of Vancouver, Yaletown Roundhouse, 2019.

 “I am a designer who transforms waste, utilizes obsolete clothing and textile machinery and incorporates traditional artisanal techniques to produce a Canadian cultural product that not only represents my story, but that of where we live and the society we live in.”